 Please note: The experience list above may include examples of work completed prior to joining Keystone Law.

 James Crabtree receives praise from interviewees for being an “extremely detail-oriented solicitor who is exceptionally focused on client service.”
-Chambers UK 2020
+Chambers Global 2020

 James Crabtree is adept at handling reinsurance disputes concerning a range of insurance coverage types, including those affecting the energy, construction and pharmaceutical industries.
 Sources consider him to be “a very balanced and sensible” practitioner.
 Chambers Global 2019